-The unlikely story of two Harvard MBAs with no coding experience quitting their jobs to build web apps for everyone
+This is the unlikely story of two Harvard MBAs with no coding experience quitting their jobs to build web apps for everyone.

 - Act 2: Talk Nerdy to Me — Bubble as a disruptive technology

 - Act 3: Back to the Future — five predictions for web development